Christ-Mind-Teachings/cmi-acol/_course/prelude.md

 time, brought on largely by *A Course in Miracles*, in which readiness for miracle-mindedness is upon it. *A Course in Miracles* opened a door by threatening the ego.
-All those who, with egos weakened, walked this world with thehope of leaving ego behind, with miracle-minded intent, have awakened human beings to a new identity.
+All those who, with egos weakened, walked this world with the hope of leaving ego behind, with miracle-minded intent, have awakened human beings to a new identity.
 They have ushered in a time of ending our identity crisis.
 Not since Jesus walked the earth has such a time been upon humankind.